polycube-network/polycube/Documentation/services/pcn-dynmon/dynmon.rst

 Both the new and old map declaration need to be places in the codes, otherwise they would not know about the other maps other than the ones they have declared.

-The codes are, as said, alternatively injected in the probe, but it is worth noticing that although the Enhanced compilation, this one requires LLVM to compile the current code every time it is swapped.
+The codes are, as said, alternatively injected in the probe, but it is worth noticing that although the PROGRAM_INDEX_SWAP compilation, this one requires LLVM to compile the current code every time it is swapped.

 Some tests have been run and their results led to 400ms on average of overhead each time the user requires metrics, due to the LLVM compilation time and the time to inject the code in the probe.
 Obviously, it is not the better solution, but at least it provides the user all the functionality he asked for, even though the enhanced compilation went wrong.